joeybejjani/MiniML/README.md

-## project
+## MiniML

-This repository contains the project repository for Harvard's CS 51 class, Abstraction and Design in Computation.
+This repository contains my project for Harvard's
+CS51 class, Abstraction and Design in Computation.

+I implemented a series of OCaml metacircular interpreters manifesting varying semantics.

 For more information, see [https://cs51.io](https://cs51.io).